KyunghoonBan/rdid/README.md

 ```
 Note that the outcome variable is `Y`, the cohort variable is `G`, the time index is `year`, the post-treatment indicator for which ATTs are estimated is `pos`, and the information index is `year` (pre-treatment periods are used as information).

-Please see [the markdown document](rdidstag.md) or type the following in Stata for details.
+For more details, please see [the markdown document](rdidstag.md) or type the following in Stata.
 ```
 help rdidstag
 ```